-What makes it an absolute wonder is the construction methods as some theories suggest it was built using slave labor but it was proven wrong as to reach this level of unmatched precision, you need to understand and utilize the dynamics of Management and a critical path analysis methods to control a workforce that peaked at roughly 40,000 skilled members, the labor force was organized by a hierarchy and divided into teams.
-The pyramid was covered in white limestone giving it a smooth heavenly look but it was removed over the centuries to build fortress and mosques.
+What makes the great pyramid an absolute wonder is the construction methods as some theories suggest it was built using slave labor but it was proven wrong as to reach this level of unmatched precision, you need to understand and utilize the dynamics of Management and a critical path analysis methods to control a workforce that peaked at roughly 100,000 skilled members on rotating shifts, the labor force was organized by a hierarchy and divided into teams.
+About 5.5 million tonnes of limestone, 8,000 tonnes of granite, and 500,000 tonnes of mortar were used in the construction; White limestone from Tura for the casing, and granite blocks from Aswan, weighing up to 80 tonnes, for the King's Chamber structure were used.
+The pyramid was covered in white limestone giving it a smooth heavenly look but it was removed over the centuries to build fortress and mosques across Cairo.
 Once the great pyramid was finished a special block made of a shining material like gold or electrum was placed on the top of the pyramid.

-Ancient Egyptian history reached by wonderful stories, so you can witness the Great Pyramid of Giza through our Cairo day tours if you are in Cairo, or check our Egypt private tours which mixed by Nile River cruise to enjoy a perfect vacation in the land of Pharaohs and its beautiful cities Cairo, Alexandria, Luxor, Aswan, Hurghada and much more.
+Ancient Egyptian history is a collection of wonderful and mythical stories, so you can witness the Great Pyramid of Giza through our Cairo day tours if you are in Cairo, or check our Egypt private tours which mixed by Nile river cruise to enjoy a perfect holiday in the land of Pharaohs and its beautiful cities Cairo, Alexandria, Luxor, Aswan, Hurghada and much more.